KevOrt04/Simple_Strength2026/README.md

 ## Overview

-SimpleStrength is a full-stack fitness tracking web application built using React, Node.js, Express, and SQLite.
-The application allows users to track calories, monitor weight progress, generate meal suggestions, and securely log in using Google OAuth authentication.
+SimpleStrength is a collaborative full-stack fitness tracking web application built using React, Node.js, Express, and SQLite.
+The application allows users to track calories, monitor weight progress, generate meal suggestions, and securely authenticate using Google OAuth.

+This application was developed as part of a software engineering team project focused on full-stack web development, REST API integration, authentication systems, and database management.

+The frontend communicates with an Express.js backend through RESTful API endpoints, while SQLite is used for persistent data storage and Google OAuth is used for secure authentication.

 ---